 All the glorious gowns, dresses, hats and jewelry in British period dramas inspired me to do a series on some crazy aristocratic Lords and Ladies.
-I posted these to Instagram together with a short text, which established their character and background and fleshed out their world a bit.
+I posted these to Instagram together with a short text, which established their character, background and fleshed out the world they lived in.
 The series was a lot of fun to draw, and really invigorated me regarding my other work.

 Just Thoughts is the first single from DJ and producer Mees Salomé's debut album "Big Thoughts like Elephants", and I made the clip!
 I am very happy with how dynamic it all turned out - with shifting colours and flowing typography.
 The album, which releases later this year, will also feature art by my hand.

 Do give the song a listen.
 It is a pretty catchy little beast.

 Currently I am working on style concepts for several kids stories, one of which will be about a prideful king outlawing Christmas and everything it stands for.
 In the story, an old musician returns from a far away journey to bring back hope to the dark kingdom.